satansdeer/satansdeer.github.com/content/legacy-posts/javascript-this/index.md

 image: thumb.jpg
 ---

-A lot of people find `this` keyword in Javascript very confusing.
+A lot of people find `this` keyword in Javascript confusing.
 Depending on where is it used and defined it can have different value.

 ## This In Functions